Riminder/docs-api/hr-json/trait-objects/skill-object.md

 # Skill object

-Skill describes the expertise as it is mentioned on the document, skill can be either hard or soft, it will be classified by our algorithm.
+Skill describes the expertise as it is mentioned on the document, skill's type can be either hard or soft, it will be classified by our algorithm.

 ## The Skill Object